ThousandBirdsInc/reactive-palimpsest/paas/README.md

   and [adr/0002-owned-rust-runtime-no-kubernetes.md](adr/0002-owned-rust-runtime-no-kubernetes.md)
   for the initial platform decisions.

-## Run The Local PaaS Stack
+## Run the self-hosted PaaS (local)

-The easiest local workflow is Tilt:
+The recommended way to run the whole stack is [Tilt](https://tilt.dev/) — it brings up every component in dependency order and watches sources for reload.
+Make sure the [prerequisites](#prerequisites) are installed, then:

 ```text
 cd paas